FedericoLevis/JSU/README.md

 # JSU Feature DESCRIPTION
   - **All modern browsers are supported**: IE9+, Firefox 3+, Chrome,...
-  - **Examples provided for each JSU feature**, with all the JSU calls explained and Hightlighted Code Tips.
+  - **Examples provided for each JSU feature**, showing in Fixed Tips the JS code required to implement the JSU features.
 From [All Samples] you can reach all the other samples and JSU Feature documentation
   - **Very Powerful and Simple to use**: only 1 or 2 JS instructions to get all the power and flexibilty of the JSU feature
   - **Very Simple and flexible JSU configuration**.
 You can choose 3 options to include JSU in your project:
      1) Like in JSU samples, you can use require.js with **plugin/jsu.js** for JSU CORE Features, **plugin/jsu-jq.js** for JSU JQUERY Features: